Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 REI has introductory Snowshoeing Articles on their website., including a beginner’s guide, avalanche safety gear (if you plan to go into uncontrolled areas), snowshoeing with kids, and other helpful information.

-Washington State Parks Winter Recreation Program manages Sno-Parks, which are cleared parking areas near groomed and backcountry trails.
+Washington State Parks Commission manages Sno-Parks, which are cleared parking areas near groomed and backcountry trails.
 There are parks for motorized (snowmobile) and non-motorized recreation, including cross-country skiing, dog sledding, snowshoeing, and snow play.
-Non-motorized Sno-Parks require a permit and may require a Discover Pass.
+Snowshoeing, Cross-country Skiing and Non-motorized Winter Recreation | Washington State Parks require a permit and may require a Discover Pass.
+There are about 40 Sno-Parks designated for non-motorized use.

 Other snowshoeing locations suitable for first timers that offer flat trails with shorter distances and little elevation gain are (listed going north to south):